MicrosoftDocs/bot-docs/articles/nodejs/global-handlers.md

 <!-- TODO: The following note might only be true for trigger actions, not sure about other actions -->

 > [!NOTE]
-> By defining the logic in actions, you're making it accessible to all dialogs.
+> By defining the logic in an **action**, you're making it accessible to all dialogs.
-> Using this approach, individual dialogs and prompts can be made to safely ignore the keywords, if necessary.
+> However, individual dialogs and prompts can be configured to safely ignore the keywords when necessary.
 <!-- matches -->

 Either user utterances or button clicks can *trigger* an action, which is associated with a [dialog](https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.dialog.html).
 If 'matches' is specifed, the action will listen for the user to say a word or a phrase that triggers the action.
 The 'matches' method can take a regular expression or the name of a [recognizer][RecognizeIntent].
-Otherwise the action needs to be bound to a button click by using [CardAction.dialogAction()][ClickAction] to trigger the action.
+To bind the action to a button click, use [CardAction.dialogAction()][ClickAction] to trigger the action.

 There are five types of actions.
 | Action | Description |